HoneyShard/mmw-patterns/info/what-is-this.md

 If you’re looking for an **introduction to charting**, check out this guide instead:\
 👉 [Getting Started with PJ Sekai Charting](https://sekai-guide.tootiejin.com/getting-started/start-here)

+Please don't be scared to [contribute](https://mmwpatterns.gitbook.io/mmwpatterns/info/how-can-i-contribute)!
+It's okay if your additions are a little messy.

 ### Browse Patterns